 After our comparison, we believe SiteGround is a better hosting choice than DreamHost.

 One of the main drawbacks of DreamHost is their customer support.
 DreamHost doesn’t offer 24/7 live chat support.
-That means, if you’re in a different time zone, then resolving your hosting issues could be a hassle.
-Even worse, phone support is not offered for free.
+That means, if you’re in a different time zone, then resolving your hosting issues could be a major hassle.
+Even worse, phone support will cost you extra money.

-On the other hand, SiteGround comes with all essential features you need to get your site up and running.
+Meanwhile, SiteGround comes with all the essential features you need to get your site up and running.
 It’s the clear winner.